 If you have a passion for it and see a market for your idea, then there is a pretty strong chance that you’ll succeed.
 Don’t be afraid to look beyond those “paper” investments in the market.
 Sometime the biggest winners are the ones that you create yourself.

 I found a few good articles on the web.
 Investopedia lists few options to choose from.
-For more information on investments, you can visit the CSS Partners site.
-Wall street journal has a comprehensive list of investment as well, which I liked.
+For more information on investments, you can visit Wall street journal, which has a comprehensive list of investment as well, which I liked.

 Readers, what was your first investment after you started earning salary?